Search results for

 A photo of the JBL Charge 3 in use near a hot tub.

-We put in countless hours of research year-round to ensure our findings are sound when it comes to the best shower speakers.
-It may look as if we’re relaxed, but we’re hard at w0rk—always.
+We conduct countless hours of research year-round to ensure our findings are sound when it comes to the best shower speakers.
+Although we may appear relaxed, we’re always hard at work.

-Being a SoundGuy is each of our daily grinds, and while we thoroughly enjoy our jobs, admittedly not every product is stellar.
+Being a SoundGuy is each of our daily grinds, and while we thoroughly enjoy our jobs, admittedly, not every product is stellar.
 However, that mixed experience allows each of us to pick out the golden eggs from the Humpty Dumpties.
-As far as shower speakers are concerned, each of us sings in the shower and some of us may even be related to it for singing.
-That said, we want you to be happy with your shower speaker pick and understand that top-notch audio quality may not be what matters most in this instance.
+As far as shower speakers are concerned, each of us sings in the shower, and some of us may even be related to it for singing.
+That said, we want you to be happy with your shower speaker pick and understand that top-notch audio quality may not matter most in this instance.

 Frequently asked questions